 Madonna King is an award-winning journalist, author and leader of public debate.
 She has written in depth about politics, education, health, crime and business and has moderated hundreds of panels across Australia

-She has built expertise on the issues confronting teenage girls, based on the research for her two best-selling books, Being 14 and Fathers and Daughters.
+She has built expertise on the issues confronting teenage girls, based on the research for her two best-selling books, Being 14 and Fathers and Daughters and Ten-ager, which will be released nationally January.
 Her knowledge is sought by governments and corporations wanting the better understand this influential, but vulnerable, part of the population.

 Her other books have included biographies of Australia’s leading medical scientist, Professor Ian Frazer, and former Treasurer, Joe Hockey.